-September 2022 MARIN started the construction of the Seven Oceans Simulator centre (SOSc).
-With this new research facility, MARIN aims to make maritime operations safer and more efficient through the most realistic simulation of the behaviour of vessels and their interaction between maritime structures, the environment and humans.
+Set to open in spring 2024, MARIN’s new Seven Oceans Simulator centre (SOSc) is taking shape.
+With this state-of-the-art research facility, MARIN aims to make maritime operations safer and more efficient.
+The SOSc will be capable of ultra-realistic simulation of the behaviour of vessels and their interaction between maritime structures, the environment and people.

-The SOSc is set to be operational at the beginning of 2024.
+The SOSc is set to be operational spring 2024.